-Mr Jeffrey, I really need your help with a lot of things!
+Mr. Jeffrey, I really need your help with a lot of things!

 First of all, I know my life isn't right and before I try to change other people I need to change myself first.
 I'm a Christian but yet I find myself still committing sins.
 I want to change this world!
 I want to change people!
 I want to change lives!
 I want to do a lot of things!

 Each day I wake up and I see the way people are living.
 Terrible living conditions.
 Some people hungry while others are wasting food.
-People with no money, no home and nothing and I'm here wasting my money on things I don't need.
+People with no money, no home, and nothing and I'm here wasting my money on things I don't need.
 People fighting.
 People cursing.
 People bad talking God.
 People killing others.
 People dying for no reason at all.
 People just being mean and cruel.
 Like it just all hurts me.
 I want to do something, but I don't know what or how!

 I recently got robbed and the four kids, all older than me, came up to me with knives and took off with my phone.
 It didn't hurt me that I lost my phone.
-It hurt me that this is what kids are doing to get a what they want, and they don't care who they hurt in the process.
-To me I believe they don't have money or anything other kids have, so they use the only option they think they have, which is to steal.
+It hurt me that this is what kids are doing to get what they want, and they don't care who they hurt in the process.
+To me, I believe they don't have money or anything other kids have, so they use the only option they think they have, which is to steal.
 It's hard out here and this is something that really needs to stop.
 It's wrong though, and I want to stop it.
 I'm scared just being alive.
 I'm scared for the people I love.
 I can't walk down the street without being in fear!
 This is what's bothering me.
 I made up an acronym of what life is: "Living In fear Every day", and it seems to be true.
 I want to put a stop to it!

 I go to church every Sunday, and I communicate with kids there.
 Some of them curse in the church and some curse as soon as they leave the church.
 They sin often and it kills me also to know that their life is really bad.
 I'm not perfect either, but I have learned how to control myself.
 I've heard so many people say comments like, "The people who go to church are the worst kind of people out there," and it's really disturbing because it's true.
 We are supposed to be setting examples.
 If the pastors in our church knew what I know, they would be so devastated.
-The kids who sing in the choir and who work with the church as staff are doing wrong.
+The kids, who sing in the choir and who work with the church as staff, are doing wrong.

 I'm tired of seeing and hearing the word "atheist."
 It gets me mad when I hear people talk about my God in a negative way, when they mock Him, when they say His name in vain and laugh about it, when they talk about Him in my school it gets me angry.
 People are really getting worse!
-On a video on YouTube the comments people were making were so cruel and evil.
+On a video on YouTube, the comments people were making were so cruel and evil.
 A gospel song by Darwin Hobbes had so many negative comments that it almost made me cry.

 Or when the teacher has us reading books in school with cursing it gets me angry.
-I have no choice but read it.
+I have no choice but to read it.
 I mean I could say I'm not going to read it, but then I might get in trouble.
-Some of the books are really good but the cursing and negative parts just ruins everything.
+Some of the books are really good but the cursing and negative parts just ruin everything.
 Like songs: I find myself listening to a good song and all of a sudden there's cursing.
 I get really mad because it was a good song and that's all the words the artist knew.
 He wasn't able to expand his knowledge and come up with better words.